2i2c-org/docs/about/infrastructure.md

 It is also possible to provide your own URL that points to a 2i2c Hub.

+% TODO: add back in once #54 is merged
-## How could I deploy my own 2i2c Hub?
+% ## How could I deploy my own 2i2c Hub?
+%

-Check out [](../admin/migrate.md) for information about migrating off of a 2i2c Hub, including deploying your own hub.
+% Check out [](../admin/migrate.md) for information about migrating off of a 2i2c Hub, including deploying your own hub.